Calibrating the Measurement Tool

-The Spatial Calibration window of Pixelink Capture can be used to calibrate the Metrology tool, by following the steps below:
+The Spatial Calibration window of Pixelink Capture can be used to calibrate the Measurement tool, by following the steps below:

 1.)
 To create a new calibration click the "new" button.
 A calibration line will appear in the preview window (see image below).
 Drag and reposition the calibration line to cover the span of a known distance in the preview window.
 To resize the calibration click and drag the ends of the line.
 To move the line, click and drag on the middle.